A TRUE STORY of how one organisation saved £250K in bank charges after improving cash visibility across their bank

 Having explored the potential of being able to view multiple banks across multiple regions, the company quickly integrated the platform into their ERP, TMS and back-office infrastructure.
 They were soon identifying the cost of doing business with their transaction banks.

 Moreover, their newfound ability to view multiple bank accounts in real-time has helped them to identify that by moving funds between two banks prior to close of business, they were able to partially cover overdraft positions using available funds of around £15m, rather than depending on revolving credit facilities or leaving accounts overdrawn.

 The effect was that they were able to significantly reduce the overdraft charges on their accounts, which in turn led to savings of between £150k-250k per year.
-Not small potatoes by any company’s standards.
+Not small potatoes by any organisation’s standards.

-The BankSense multi-bank cash visibility solution not only provided a clear, single-point view of funds across the globe, but it provided insights into charges which had previously been neglected.
+The multi-bank cash visibility solution not only provided a clear, single-point view of funds across the globe, but it provided insights into charges which had previously been neglected.
 Equipped with this new knowledge, the company had enabled themselves to make informed decisions which helped achieve significant cost savings to the business.

 The time to bring banking costs down is now

 For far too long, organisations of all types have had to ruefully accept that bank fees and charges are part and parcel of monthly operations.
 For the company in the example above, they amounted to a figure approaching a knuckle-biting quarter of a million pounds over the year.
 That’s money that could go a long way to advancing any business in all kinds of different ways.

-It’s this that is the real beauty of real-time, single view cash visibility.
+It’s this that is the beauty of real-time, single view cash visibility.
 Yes, it makes the job of treasurers considerably easier and allows them to use their time more productively, but it’s the generous returns it can deliver that makes it a solution too compelling to ignore.